By Dr. Sofie Desforges-Bell, Naturopathic Doctor

 - But most of all, I started to say no to others, and say yes to myself.

 All of this just reinforced the notion that being selfish was the answer.
-By being selfish, I was able to truly show up and be present in all aspects of my life, whether in my professional practice with patients, or in my personal relationships with my partner, my friends, and my family.
+By being selfish, I was able to truly show up and be present in all aspects of my life, whether in my professional practice with patients, or in my personal relationships with my co-workers, my friends, and my family.
 I am far from having perfected this skill and find myself wavering off the path every now and then and that’s okay.
 I do my best to come back to myself as often as I can, and to honour my self-care process.

-This February, the month of love, I encourage you to be selfish and focus on self-love.
+I encourage you to be selfish and focus on self-love.
 Try scheduling a ‘Me Day’.
 If somebody asks if you’re free that day, tell them you’re busy.
 You’re busy taking care of yourself.
 You’re busy doing whatever it is that energizes your mind, body, and spirit.
 Do the thing that feeds your soul.
 On that day, and every other day, just try to remember to put your oxygen mask on first.